Garrett Cooper Player Props: Marlins vs. Phillies

 Garrett Cooper At The Plate

-- Cooper leads Miami in total hits (11) this season while batting .324 with five extra-base hits.
+- Cooper has 14 hits, which ranks first among Miami hitters this season, while batting .368 with five extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 40th in batting average, 83rd in on-base percentage, and 16th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 10th, his on-base percentage ranks 32nd, and he is 10th in the league in slugging.

-- He has hit a home run in three games this year (33.3%), homering in 8.3% of his trips to the plate.
+- Cooper enters this game on a four-game hitting streak.
+During his last outings, he's hitting .421 with two homers.

-- Cooper has had at least one RBI in 33.3% of his games this year (three of nine), with more than one RBI three times (33.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Cooper has an RBI in four of 10 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- In three of nine games this year, he has scored, including multiple runs once.
+- In three of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.